 Cypress Creek Greenway - The Greenway runs 16.5 miles from the edge of the Everglades at Tamarac to beachside at Pompano Beach.

 El Rio Trail - Canalside trail running 4.8 miles through Boca Raton.
 All off the road, it's popular with both commuters and recreational bikers.

 Hollywood Beach "Broadwalk" - A picturesque place to bike, walk, eat, shop and people watch.
 Formerly a beachside street, the Hollywood Beach "Broadwalk" runs about 2.5 miles past hotels, restaurants, shops, parks, and apartments.

-Jonathan Dickinson State Park at 11,500 acres is a real treasure with something for everyone - biking, paddling, hiking, camping, picnicking, wildlife viewing, horseback riding, and more.
+Jonathan Dickinson State Park - A Florida eco-biking destination.
+At 11,500 acres is a real treasure with something for everyone - biking, paddling, hiking, camping, picnicking, wildlife viewing, horseback riding, and more.
 The park roads are bikeable, plus there are paved bicycle trails and scenic nature trails.

-Krome Path (Miami-Dade Route K) - As part of the Krome Avenue expansion from 2 to 4 lanes, a dedicated multi-use path is being added, 8.5 miles to date.
-Starting at US 41 (Tamiami Trail) and SR 997 (Krome Ave.) - a good example of transportation planning.
+Krome Path (Miami-Dade Route K) - As part of the Krome Avenue expansion from 2 to 4 lanes, a dedicated multi-use path has been added, 18.5 miles along Krome Avenue from Homestead at SW 196th St. to US 41 (Tamiami Trail) - a good example of transportation planning.